Merry Mount (opera): Reception

 To other facts of the occasion should be added these: That the performance was repeatedly punctuated by applause; that after the first curtain there was a particular burst of approval for Lawrence Tibbett; that after the second curtain there were recalls after recalls for Dr. Hanson and for Mr. Stokes, who came back and forth with complete éclat, and showed clearly their approval of the audience!
 Enthusiasm grew.
 There was more applause after the second act-the Maypole scene-than after the first, and more after the third than after the second.

 Later critics have not been kinder to Merry Mount; Paul Jackson, in his book Saturday Afternoons at the Old Met, writes that[Hanson's] incessant drumbeat ostinati and repetitive fanfares ultimately relegate a large portion of the score to the realm of background music.
 Hanson establishes no distinctive sound signature either in the predictably Polovetzian choral and ballet sections or in his monochromatic vocal writing for the principals ...
 Hanson is overfond of length choral vocalizations on "Ah"; too often the music calls to mind the trappings of a Hollywood soundtrack.
 After Bradford's penitential immolation, a final choral apotheosis, accompanied by the inevitable drums, brings the opera to a close.
 One must echo Johnson's lament that all their labors and money had "gone for nothing."

 Even some members of the cast were disappointed in Merry Mount.
 Johnson, after two weeks' rehearsal, confessed that he was "pretty well fed up with it ...
 Merry Mount is a very pretentious, ineffective work," later calling his role "simply lousy."

 The opera was given a further eight times during the season, including three tour performances; the last of these took place in Rochester, New York, where Hanson was director of the Eastman School of Music.

 Subsequent performances

 Despite its initial appearance of success, Merry Mount was dropped from the repertory after the 1933–34 season, and has not enjoyed many revivals since.
 Hanson compiled a suite for orchestra from excerpts of the piece which consists of the prelude, the children's dance from Act I, the love duet from Act II, and the prelude and ballet from Act II.
 This has enjoyed more popularity than the opera, and has received multiple recordings.

-In April 2014, Merry Mount was revived in two performances at the Eastman Theater in Rochester by the Rochester Philharmonic Orchestra.
-On May 7, 2014, the same orchestra played Merry Mount at Carnegie Hall in New York, its first New York performance in 80 years.
+In April 2014, Merry Mount was revived in two performances at the Eastman Theater in Rochester by the Rochester Philharmonic Orchestra and select members of the Eastman Rochester Chorus.
+On May 7, 2014, the same orchestra and chorus performed Merry Mount at Carnegie Hall in New York City, the RPO's first New York City performance in 80 years.